defsprite/themincepieproject.com/README.md

 # Install

-Make sure to have `haml` `sass`and `sinatra` installed.
+Make sure to have `frank` installed.
 Start with:

-    ruby -rubygems themincepieproject.rb
+    frank server

-You should be able to see the app on `http://localhost:4567`
+You should be able to see the app on `http://localhost:3601`